 - What are disadvantages of donating an easement?

-Because an easement restricts the developmental potential of a property, the market value of the land may be reduced.
+Because an easement restricts the developmental potential and use of a property, the market value of the land may be reduced.

 - Will an easement grant the public access to my property?